 Heating and hot water

 Repair category 1

-Notes Some older style radiators components were noted including microbore piping in places, and future upgrading may be required.
+Notes Some older style radiators were noted and future upgrading may be required.
 It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.